the-good-news-that-mark-said/the-good-news-that-mark-said.github.io/index.md

 Sons of God-workers were God-workers, but John was not a normal one.
 </small>
 in a wild place,
-and told people about being washing to change to get rid of bad acts.
+and told people about being washed to change to get rid of bad acts.
 People from all over Judea (even from Jerusalem) went out to him, and he washed them in the Jordan and they admitted what they had done wrong.
 John wore clothing made from animal hair, an animal-skin ring around his middle,